josethecow/josethecow.github.io/_pages/v4dot2features.md

 covid-stats | View the COVID-19 statistics for a country or the world.

 weather | Check the weather forecast for a location!

+urban-dictionary | Search up something in the Urban Dictionary!

+wiki | Look something up on Wikipedia